Beginning June 12, 2018 our new offices are at the Midtown Medical Offices at 1217 S. East

 Avenue, Suite 310, Sarasota, FL, 34239

 We continue to offer skilled and compassionate medical care at our new location.

 We offer expert diagnosis and treatment of the muscles, tendons, ligaments and joints and the related nervous system.
-We use Osteopathic manipulative treatment, injections and prolotherapy to help you achieve the goals of balance, improved mobility and reduction of the discomfort that comes from musculoskeletal restriction.
+Our primary focus is using Osteopathic manipulative treatment to help you achieve the goals of balance, improved mobility and reduction of the discomfort that comes from musculoskeletal restriction.
+When necessary and appropriate we also use nerve blocks, joint, tendon, muscle and tenderpoint injections and prolotherapy injections.